GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 to calling GMT modules.
 Once such an interface exists it is simpler to build a more flexible and user-friendly layer on top that can handle argument parsing in a form that makes the interface seem more of a natural extension of your external environment than a forced fit to GMT's command-line heritage.
+Before we describe the interface it is important to understand that the GMT modules, since the beginning or time, have done the i/o inside the modules.
+While these steps are helped by i/o library functions, the i/o activities all take place *inside* the modules.
+This means that external environments in which the desired input data already reside in memory and the desired results should be returned back to memory pose a trickier challenge.
+We will see the solution to this involves the concept of *virtual* files.

 .. figure:: /_images/GMT_API_use.*
    :width: 500 px